 When next you meet a child, try asking him what he wants to be in future and you may be surprised at the things you will hear.
 Perhaps, what should be of more importance to us is the passion children attach to their dream careers.

 Recently, I visited two kids close to where I live.
-They were both in nursery school, girls and aged 7 and 10 respectively.
+They were both girls in nursery school, aged 7 and 10 respectively.
 Like most kids, I suppose, they were very inquisitive, but after one round of questions, they settled for their homework.
 I watched on, making sure that there were no mistakes in their work.
-I loved the silence at least; hummingbirds were chirping as they struggled for nectar on the nearby hibiscus.
+I loved the silence at least; hummingbirds were chirping, struggling for nectar on the nearby hibiscus plant.

-In about half an hour, the eldest was through.
+In about half an hour, the eldest was through with her assignment.
 As she closed her book, something caught my eyes, so I took the book from her and opened it.
 At the three last pages were drawings.
-I regarded it and smiled.
+I regarded them and smiled.
 She covered her face with both hands, maybe in shame.

 “Who drew these?”
 I asked.
 She did not answer.

-“That is how she draws in all her books.” the younger one said, thinking that I am angry with her sister and probably expecting me to scold that one.
+“That is how she draws in all her books.” the younger one said, thinking that I was angry with her sister and probably expecting me to scold that one.

 “You can draw well; do you want to be an artist?”
 I asked.

 “Maybe I can be an artist too, but I really want to be a doctor” she replied.
 I thought this may as well be another parent-chosen career, so I decided to test her motive.